Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: FSVD for Heterogeneous Trajectories

-\begin{remark}[Connections to existing functional data/kernel ridge regression/SVD methods] It is worth noting that when $f_i$s are free of $i$, the optimization \eqref{opt_null} reduces to the estimation of a mean function from independent and identically distributed (i.i.d.) functional data $X_i$s \citep{cai2011optimal, hsing2015theoretical}.
-In this case, \eqref{opt_null} relaxes the i.i.d. assumption to allow for varying mean functions for $X_i$s.
-Besides, \eqref{opt_null} can also be a standard kernel ridge regression \citep{gu2013smoothing} when $n=1$.
-For $n>1$, the constraint $f_1,\ldots f_n\in \text{span}(f)$ allows for the borrowing of information across functions in the implementation of kernel ridge regressions on $Y_{ij}$s.
-Finally, being equivalent to \eqref{opt_null}, \eqref{opt_2} can be viewed as one type of penalized decomposition on the observed data $Y_{ij}$s, similar to existing SVD-type methods for matrices \citep{witten2009penalized}, time series \citep{zhang2013robust,yu2016temporal}, and functional data \citep{huang2008functional, huang2009analysis}. \end{remark}
+First note that \eqref{opt_null} reduces to the standard kernel ridge regression \citep{gu2013smoothing} when \(n=1\).
+For \(n>1\), the constraint \(f_1,\ldots,f_n \in \operatorname{span}(f)\) enables borrowing information across functions in the kernel ridge regressions.
+Meanwhile, \eqref{opt_2}, being equivalent to \eqref{opt_null}, can be viewed as a penalized decomposition of \(Y_{ij}\), analogous to existing SVD-type methods developed for matrices \citep{witten2009penalized} and time series \citep{zhang2013robust,yu2016temporal}.
+Such SVD-type methods have also been applied to regularly observed functional data \citep{huang2008functional, huang2009analysis} and to i.i.d.\ functional data \citep{nie2022recovering}.
+In contrast, here we consider a more general setting of irregularly observed heterogeneous functional data.

-Note that the regularization of $X_i$s in \eqref{opt_null} is transferred to $\phi_1$ and $\bm{a}_1$ in \eqref{opt_2}.
-The minimization over the function $\phi_1$ can then be reformulated into a finite-dimensional optimization problem as demonstrated by the following representer theorem.
+Because the regularization of \(f_i\) in \eqref{opt_null} is transferred to \(\phi_1\) and \(\bm{a}_1\) in \eqref{opt_2}, the minimization over the function \(\phi_1\) can then be reformulated into a finite-dimensional optimization problem as demonstrated by the representer theorem.
+Details of this result can be found in Proposition~S3 of the Supplementary Materials.